vgnshiyer/SER515-ICA8-Spring23-viyer10-1227792802/README.md

     3. Write a relevant test case -> which fails
     4. Write the code which satisfies the test case
     5. Make a final commit for that feature (with relevant commit messages which describes the process followed for that feature)
+- IOException are being handled inside the main method which do not occur often.
 - I have used a build tool (gradle) for this assignment.
 The instructions to run them are quite simple if the above commands are properly executed.
 Highly recommend to use the makefile.

 **Additional information on testing**